camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 ---

-*This document is a companion specification intended to be read alongside CAMARA Number Verification API 2.1.
-It does not supersede any normative requirement of that specification.*
+*This document is a companion **informative guide** intended to be read alongside CAMARA Number Verification API 2.1.
+It does not supersede any normative requirement of that specification and introduces no new normative requirements of its own.*